Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Search additional information on paper and electronic media;

-Make up questions about the text, break it up into separate semantic parts, make subheadings;
+Compose questions to the text, break it into separate semantic parts, make subheadings;

-Assess your answer, your work, and that of your classmates.
+Evaluate your answer, your work, and the work of your classmates.

 Personal learning outcomes